adafruit/Adafruit-PWM-Servo-Driver-Library/README.md

   * https://www.adafruit.com/product/1411
   * https://www.adafruit.com/product/2928

-These displays use I2C to communicate, 2 pins are required to interface.
+These drivers use I2C to communicate, 2 pins are required to interface.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!